LMS Tuesday 5/30/17

-Join us for breakfast & lunch in the school cafeteria
+Join us for the fun!

 National Grilled Cheese Day -